 The cabin was really spacious and really well laid out.
 I loved the separate changing/wardrobe area which meant that I didn’t wake up my brother Max when I came in later than him.
 The balcony is actually pretty big, much bigger than those on the Royal class of Princess ships.

 I did film a full balcony tour video onboard the Royal Princess which may be of interest.
 The two balcony cabins are almost identical, the only differences being a bigger TV/bed on Royal and a bigger balcony on Princess!
 Check out the video below and don’t forget to subscribe.
 I filmed daily vlogs during this cruise and will be uploading them over the coming weeks.

-I LOVED the Golden Princess and she is definitely one of my favourite all time cruise ships.
+I LOVED the Golden Princess and she is definitely one of my favourite all-time cruise ships, I cruisde on her post refurbishment.
 You can definitely tell that she is an older ship but this really didn’t ruin anything for me.
 I loved how quiet the ship was and how many places there were to grab a drink or some food.
 There was never any trouble getting a drink and all of the staff onboard were amazing.